Internship Program

 In general employers are not obliged to meet the cost to employees of being able to perform the inherent requirements of their job, unless this is provided for in their contract, Modern Award or Enterprise Agreement.

-Where vaccination of employees is mandated by government direction, it is likely to be an inherent requirement of their job.
+Where vaccination of employees is mandated under legislation, it is likely to be an inherent requirement of their job.
 Speak to your employer about whether they are willing to pay you for time spent getting vaccinated.

 Where vaccination is not legally mandated but is required by the employer, the employer may be obliged to pay permanent employees their normal wages for time spent complying with the employer’s direction.